SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 ## GUI Tools ([Functions.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Functions.ahk))
 Miscellaneous helper functions for GUI programming.

-#### *moveByMouse(guiPrefix :: String)*
+#### *moveByMouse(guiPrefix :: String, descriptor :: String := false)*
 You can call this function from a click handler of a GUI element.
 It will move the underlying window by following the mouse cursor. *guiPrefix* must be the [prefix](https://www.autohotkey.com/docs/commands/Gui.htm#MultiWin) used, while creating the GUI elements using the AutoHotkey [*GUI Add, ...*](https://www.autohotkey.com/docs/commands/Gui.htm#Add) command.
+If *descriptor* is supplied, the resulting new position is stored in the configuration and can be retrieved using [getWindowPosition](*).

+#### *getWindowPosition(descriptor :: String, ByRef x :: Integer, ByRef y :: Integer)*
+Retrieves the position of a window identified by the given *descriptor*, once it has been moved by the user.
+If a position is known, *getWindowPosition* return *true* and *x* and *y* will be set.

+#### *setButtonIcon(buttonHandle :: Handle, file :: String)*
+Sets an icon for a button identified by *buttonHandle*, which must have been initialized with an HWND argument.

 ***